Effects of Hurricane Georges in Cuba: Background and preparations

-Preparations
+Hurricane Georges formed on September 15 from a tropical wave in the open Atlantic Ocean.
+It was named the next day by the National Hurricane Center (NHC), and Georges attained hurricane status by September 17.
+Moving westward, the hurricane intensified further, reaching peak winds of 250 mph (155 mph) on September 20.
+Increased wind shear caused Georges to weaken slightly.
+However, it was still a major hurricane when Georges moved across the northern Lesser Antilles and Puerto Rico on September 21.
+Further weakening occurred while the hurricane crossed Hispaniola.
+Late on September 23, Georges made landfall in southeastern Cuba near Guantanamo Bay, retaining hurricane status while moving through the northern portion of the country.
+On September 24, the hurricane emerged into the Straits of Florida, and Georges eventually dissipated over the southeastern United States.

 At 1900 UTC on September 21, the National Hurricane Center issued a hurricane watch for eastern Cuba for areas between the provinces of Las Tunas and Guantánamo.
 The following day, the watch was extended northward to Sancti Spíritus Province.
 Areas south of Las Tunas were also placed under a hurricane warning at this time.
 By 0900 UTC on September 23, all areas previously under a hurricane watch were under hurricane warnings.
 The watch was further extended to Cienfuegos Province as Georges tracked through southern Cuba.
 Areas south of Sancti Spíritus Province were also placed under a hurricane warning.
 By September 25, all hurricane warnings were discontinued in the country and all watches were discontinued the following day.

 On September 22, much of eastern Cuba was placed under storm alert by President Fidel Castro.
 Authorities worked quickly to clean storm drains, trim trees, and move residents to safety, including 30,000 children in the mountains who were picking coffee.
 On September 23, authorities in Cuba evacuated 200,000 residents from coastal areas as Georges neared landfall.
 The Cuban Red Cross reported that nearly 500,000 people were evacuated, of which 200,000 were placed in shelters.
 Later reports stated that about 711,000 people were evacuated from dangerous areas.
 Flights in and out of the county were cancelled and schools were closed due to the storm.
 In addition to the evacuation of residents, more than 90,000 head of cattle were relocated to higher ground.